 Juveniles worldwide commit serious crimes.
-Sometimes their crimes are violent; sometimes they are not.
+Sometimes their crimes are violent, and sometimes not.
 The vignettes provided here involve crimes committed for a variety of reasons ranging from needing shopping money, to retaliation, to racism.
-As you can see from these examples, juvenile crime is not restricted to any particular age, location, race, or sex.
+As you see from these examples, juvenile crime is not restricted to any particular age, location, race, or sex.

-- In Montreal, Canada, seven young men were arrested for a series of attacks and robberies that often targeted elderly women.
-The young men would surround and rob women walking alone.
-The youths, who ranged in age from 14 to 17, were part of an emerging street gang trying to prove themselves. - In St. Petersburg, Russia, a group of 10 to 12 drunken teenagers beat and stabbed a 9-year-old Tajik girl to death, and severely wounded her father and 11-year-old cousin.
+- In St. Petersburg, Russia, a group of 10 to 12 drunken teenagers beat and stabbed a 9-year-old Tajik girl to death and severely wounded her father and 11-year-old cousin.
 The attackers were armed with knives, brass knuckles, chains, and bats, and assaulted the three Central Asians in a courtyard in the city center.
 Many Tajiks come to Russia in hopes of making a living and are often targeted in such attacks. - In Darwin, Australia, two teenage boys murdered two female Thai prostitutes.
 The boys tied the women up and tossed them alive into a crocodile-infested river.
 They were convicted and sentenced to life imprisonment with nonparole periods set at 25 years.
 During his police interview, one of the boys stated that he killed the prostitutes because "just suddenly something really irritated me, can't remember [what] but it just ticked me off really bad." - In London, England, police arrested four teenagers for the killing of a 10-year-old immigrant from Nigeria.
 The stabbing death, which took place in the stairwell of a housing project, caused revulsion on account of evidence that showed passers-by had let the boy bleed to death.
 The boy, Damilola Taylor, was attacked in the early evening as he returned from an after-school computer class.
 Stabbed in the leg, he dragged himself to the open stairwell where he died from loss of blood.